 Coherence is not something expected from fundamentalist terrorists.
-But Osama bin-Laden’s latest missive (September 7th) to the rest of humanity attained new lows in confusion by articulating ideas normally associated with unrepentant Western European leftists trapped in the 1960s.
+But Osama bin Laden’s latest missive (September 7) to the rest of humanity attained new lows in confusion by articulating ideas normally associated with unrepentant Western European leftists trapped in the 1960s.

-First, all have steadily reduced tariffs and are pursuing Free Trade Agreements with major economic players, including America, China, and Japan.
-In 2006, an FTA was established between Bahrain and the United States -- the first such agreement between a Gulf state and America.
+First, all have steadily reduced tariffs and are pursuing free trade agreements (FTAs) with major economic players, including America, China, and Japan.
+In 2006, an FTA was established between Bahrain and the United States, the first such agreement between a Gulf state and America.

 Second, all have sought to enhance their attractiveness to foreign capital.
 The UAE is, for example, a tax-free zone for foreign investors.
 Nor are there any taxes on the movement or repatriation of capital.

 The results of these measures are impressive.
 Over the past 10 years, large numbers of Gulf citizens have opened bank accounts, acquired credit cards, and secured loans for the first time in their lives.

 Bahrain’s economy is experiencing annual growth rates of more than five percent, and 40 percent of its exports are now non-oil related.
 Sixty-five percent of the UAE’s economic growth is now in the non-oil sector, of which 50 percent is in services.

 Foreign direct investment is also surging into the region.
 Over the last 10 years, Qatar has even embraced the previously discouraged policy of allowing more foreign investment in its oil fields’ expansion.

 But it is not just capital that is flowing into these Gulf countries.
 Most of the employers and employees in these nations’ growing private sectors are foreigners.